ajfriend/ajfriend.github.io/src/notes/mkdocs_gh-pages/index.md

 2. Push `master` to GitHub.
 3. Site gets build by the GH Action, and pushed/published from the `gh-pages` branch.

+Also, you should probably delete the `gh-pages` branch locally, since you'll never write to it directly.

 ## Old flow

 ### Publishing from `master`